TsingQAQ/TsingQAQ.github.io/_projects/PyADAO_construction.md

 ---
 ![](https://github.com/TsingQAQ/TsingQAQ.github.io/blob/master/images/PyADAO/gitmap.png?raw=true)

 The development of PyADAO has moved to concentrate on optimization methods as I am currently working on this.
 While there're many interesting TODO list in model builder, low fidelity solver and APIs, to name a few.
-PyADAO is planned to be opensource in the near future, there are some issues like installation and docs that are not fully prepared for the release of its 0.1 Version.
+PyADAO is planned to be opensource in the near future, there are some issues like installation and docs that are not fully prepared for the release of its 0.1 Version yet.
 If this projects could fulfil some needs for you or you are also interested in building a similar project, feel free to contact me:)
 {: .notice--success}
 ## Motivation&Backgrounds
 Besides the introduction in <a href="https://tsingqaq.github.io/projects/" target="_blank"><font color="blue">projects page</font></a>